Download the PDF version of this page here:

 The disclosures focus on the directors’ role, as part of the entity’s governance body, in providing oversight of climate-related risks and opportunities.
 The disclosures include providing information on how the governance body considers climate-related risks and opportunities when developing and overseeing implementation of an entity’s strategy, and how the governance body ensures that the appropriate skills and competencies are available to provide oversight.

 The Risk Management section is about enabling primary users to understand how an entity’s climate-related risks are identified, assessed and managed and how those processes are integrated in existing risk management processes.

-Directors will need to have a good understanding of both transition and physical risks and, in relation to the proposed Strategy disclosures, how identified risks will impact the entity’s business model, strategy and financial planning.
+Directors will need to have a good understanding of both transition and physical risks and, in relation to the Strategy disclosures, how identified risks will impact the entity’s business model, strategy and financial planning.